Mayukhdeb/math-stuff/backprop/README.md

-# A brief introduction to backpropagation
+# A not-so-brief introduction to backpropagation
 > "Learning from one's mistakes"

 I won't go into the brutal mathematical notations which are generally used, instead I'll try my best to explain it in terms of simple analogies and examples.

 I'll divide this into 2 sections:
-1. The math behind backprop
+1. Pre-requisites
-2. How it works in practice
+2. The rest of it

-## The math behind backprop
+## Pre-requisites

 **Let's walk down a hill first**